melo/docker-perl-carton-base/README.md

   the second file) are installed under `/app/local`;
 * your application is copied to the container under `/app`;
 * the workdir is set to `/app` and and all commands run as `app`;
-* all commands you execute with `docker run` are executed with `carton exec` to make sure your environment is sane.
+* all commands you execute with `docker run` are executed within `carton exec` to make sure your environment is sane, and PERL5LIB will include `/app/lib`, which allows you to just use your own application modules directly without futzing with `FindBin`.

 More details below in the "Inside the box" section.